 In this example, nine is paired with five.
 Drop down to 4.
 Four plus 5 equals nine.
 The answer is 45.
 It may seem tricky at first, but once your child gets this quick method down, he or she will be the fastest kid in class!

-The same trick holds true for larger multiples, you just may have to do more adding, it's not entirely useful for larger numbers, but it is a good way to check your work.
-Example:
+It's not entirely useful for larger numbers, but it is a good way to check your work.

 9 X 26 = 234